venky012/chatbot/README.md

 # chatbot
-A basic chatbot based on CSS, Javascript and Firebase
+A basic chatbot based using CSS, Javascript and Firebas